 Each degree has specific requirements for face-to-face academic intensive sessions, held in various retreat locations.
 A student can expect to travel to a four-day or longer event twice before graduation with a master's degree.
+During the pandemic, we have suspended site-based events, but hope to hold a virtual intensive this year.
 Some degrees require practicums or internships which must be done locally, with both local and Seminary supervision.